38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 Less seen on a restaurant menu, Menemen can be a quick breakfast item of scrambled eggs cooked in sauteed vegetables.
 If you want to taste how Turkish like their eggs, Menemen is the answer.
 It is basically scrambled eggs cooked softly with onions, peppers, paprika, and oregano.
-It is similar to Shakshouka the only difference being that eggs in this dish are beaten.
+It is similar to Shakshouka; the only difference is that this dish’s eggs are beaten.

 5. Şiş Kebap: Turkish Seekh Kebab